sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

       html_element.addEventListener(event_name, event_function, false); //don't need the 'call' trick because in FF everything already works in the right way
 }
 ```
+<h4>Scroll Event</h4>
+- Can be used on any scrolling element with element.onscroll = function (event) {} but is general used on the Window object i.e. window.onscroll = function (event) {}
+- Unbind the scroll event by setting to null i.e. window.onscroll = null;
+- Can also be used with addEventListener i.e. element.addEventListener("scroll", myFunction); although addEventListener is only IE9+
+- Performance heavy as trigged everytime you scroll one pixel (or one scroll unit, whatever that is on your OS)

+- window.onscroll event - Detects scrolling

 <h3>Prototypal Inheritance</h3>
 - Distinct from Class Inheritance, where an object inherits properties from an object assigned to it.